RS6Showtime/MODULE-AMXX-Sequencer-Finder/README.md

 ```
 Move the file "mxp_sequencer_amxx_i386.so" into "addons/amxmodx/modules" path file.
 Add the text "mxp_sequencer" in "addons/amxmodx/configs/modules.ini".
-You are ready to write plugins & use this modules.
+You are ready to write plugins & use this module.
 ```

 # Examples

-I will leave an example  plugin that will help you to understand on how to use it better
+I will leave an example  plugin that will help you to understand how to use it better.

 # Crash Course